-is well-defined.
-Via this assignment for $\sigma$ and its subcones, the simplex structure of $\sigma$ agrees with that of $I$.
-Lemma \ref{lem: D(m) toroidal} amounts to saying that the complex (more precisely, $\Delta$-complex in the sense of \cite{Hatcher} \S 2.1) associated to the projectivization of $\Sigma/{\G}$ is exactly the dual complex of the SNC divisor $D$.
-The correspondence \eqref{eqn: simplicial map} is the natural map from this dual complex to the simplicial complex associated to $D$ which is bijective between the vertices (compare with Remark \ref{rmk: two complex}).
+the simplex structure of $\sigma$ agrees with that of $I$.
+Lemma \ref{lem: D(m) toroidal} amounts to saying that the $\Delta$-complex (in the sense of \cite{Hatcher} \S 2.1) associated to the projectivization of $\Sigma/{\G}$ is exactly the dual complex of the SNC divisor $D$.

 The following property will be used in \S \ref{ssec: weight=corank} (but not in this \S \ref{sec: VT I}).

 \begin{lemma} Let ${\DFs}$ be as in Lemma \ref{lem: D(m) toroidal} and let ${\DFs}'={\DFsbar}-{\DFs}$.
 Then ${\DFs}'$ coincides with the intersection of ${\DFsbar}$ with the union of the irreducible components of $D$ that do not contain ${\DFsbar}$. \end{lemma}